alti3/HexPicker/README.md

 # Leaflet Map with H3 Cells

 This project demonstrates an interactive web map using Leaflet.js and the H3 geospatial indexing system.
-The map is centered on Tripoli, Libya, and allows users to visualize, select, and interact with H3 hexagonal cells.
+The map allows users to visualize, select, and interact with H3 hexagonal cells.

 ![alt text](image.png)

 ## Features

-- Interactive map centered on Tripoli, Libya
+- Interactive map centered on user-defined coordinates (default: Tripoli, Libya)
-- Display of H3 hexagonal cells (resolution 8)
+- Display of H3 hexagonal cells (default resolution: 8)
 - Ability to select individual cells by clicking
 - Draw polygon tool to select multiple cells at once
 - Copy selected cell IDs to clipboard